-One of the preeminent songs she’s written thus far is surely “The House that Built Me”.
-This song is cut in a very singer/songwriter mold with her voice and delicately wrought acoustic guitar coming together quite nicely.
-It’s rather astonishing to hear how deep her reflections run – this is a songwriter who, at a very early age, has emotional resonance reaching far beyond her relatively limited experiences.
+One of the preeminent songs she’s recorded thus far is surely “The House that Built Me”.
+Her voice and delicately wrought acoustic guitar coming together quite nicely.
+This is a singer who, at a very early age, has emotional resonance reaching far beyond her relatively limited experiences.
 It all comes out quite honestly – there’s never a sense of someone reaching for false profundity.
 “Half Broke Horses” is another considerable highlight.
-Her writing talents come through strongly in this song.
-She has an eye for telling images and evocative phrases that, frankly, few modern songwriters in this area are capable of provoking.
 The image of half tamed horses and all its possible implications gives her a great springboard and the musical arrangement has a dream-like ambiance deliciously at odds with its title.
 Franklin’s country influences emerge much more clearly from a track like this and she ably handles the style’s demands while never succumbing to its tropes.